London attack on Muslim worshippers: What we know - Nigeria Today

 – Who is the suspect? –

-The van’s 48-year-old driver was detained by members of the public and then arrested by police on suspicion of attempted murder.
+The van’s 48-year-old white driver was detained by members of the public and then arrested by police.

 He has been taken to hospital as a precaution and is due to receive a mental health assessment.